 10. San José City, Costa Rica

-Expenditure: Even though San Jose is one of the most posh cities in Central America, but it’s still cheap by North American or European standards.
-You can eat local.
+Expenditure: Even though San Jose is one of the poshest cities in Central America, it’s still cheap by North American or European standards.
+You can eat locally.
 It will help to keep the cost low.

 Safety: The city is fairly safe for traveling alone.
 Take compulsory precautions as always.

 Kuala Lumpur is the national capital and the most populous city of Malaysia.
 Kuala Lumpur is a gem.
 It is a city that houses monkeys and a myriad of cultures.
 Don’t miss this great destination for your solo trip in 2018.

 - the distinctive outline of the Petronas Twin Towers

 - the massive standing Buddha image found outside Batu Caves

 - the famous Sultan Abdul Samad Building in the colonial quarter of the city

 - the indoor Aquaria KLCC oceanarium and Petrosains Art Gallery in Suria KLCC

 - There is the Lake Gardens home to popular bird and deer parks that you can freely visit

 - visit the I-City Shah Alam to take cool photos of its nightly colorful display of LED-lit attractions